“Aggressive Drug Possession Attorneys Protecting Your Legal Rights”

-If you are facing simple possession charges in Tennessee, contact Douglass & Runger, Attorneys at Law, for help.
+If you are facing simple possession charges in Tennessee, contact Douglass & Runger, PLLC, Attorneys at Law, for help.
 With one of our seasoned Tennessee criminal defense lawyers by your side, you may be able to escape some of the harsher penalties and/or stigma associated with a drug possession conviction.

 What is Drug “Possession?”

 When most people hear the term “possession,” they erroneously assume that a person can be convicted of drug possession only if the drugs are found in their pocket or purse.
 While either of those factual situations would support a drug possession charge, the actual legal definition of drug possession is much broader.
 In fact, drug “possession” can include situations in which drugs are found in a person’s area of immediate control.
 For example, sitting in a car with a package of drugs within arm’s reach, for example, is enough to support a drug possession conviction.